Jackboots on Whitehall

 Jackboots on Whitehall (a.k.a.
 Nazi Invasion: Team Europe) is a 2010 British adult animated/puppet satirical action comedy film set in an alternative history Second World War, in which Nazi Germany has seized London.
 The British must band together at Hadrian's Wall if they are to thwart the German invasion.
 Conceived by Edward and Rory McHenry, it is the first of its kind to feature animatronic puppets and the voices of well-known British actors including Ewan McGregor, Rosamund Pike, Richard E. Grant, Timothy Spall, Richard O'Brien and Richard Griffiths.
 The film was executive produced by Frank Mannion.

 The film premiered at the Edinburgh International Film Festival on 20 June 2010 and was theatrically released in the United Kingdom on 8 October 2010 by Vertigo Films.
-It received mixed reviews from critics, praising the cast, set design and voice acting but negativity toward the puppetry, action scenes, humor and story, calling it "lifeless, stiff, boring and unfunny" and compared unfavourably to Team America World Police.
+It received mixed reviews from critics.
+The cast, set design and voice acting received praised but The Guardian described the film as "desperately weak in terms of script".